Control Flow in Nodes

 Supported Expressions

-You can compare numbers, check booleans, and call parameterless functions:
+You can compare numbers, check booleans, and call functions (with or without arguments):

 text: "You spread the map across the stump."